Principal curvatures and parallel surfaces of wave fronts: Introduction

+Wave fronts in the Euclidean $3$-space $\R^3$ are surfaces which may have certain singularities.
+Since wave fronts have a well-defined unit normal vector even at singularities, they might be considered as generalizations of immersed surfaces in $\R^3$.
+Recently, there have been several studies of wave fronts from differential geometric viewpoints (see \cite{hhnsuy,im,krsuy,ms,msuy,nuy,suy3,suy,suy4,t1}, for example).
+In particular, the behavior of Gaussian and mean curvature of wave fronts are well investigated, and relations between boundedness of Gaussian curvature near non-degenerate singular points and geometric invariants of wave fronts are known (cf. \cite{msuy,suy}).
+For principal curvatures, Murata and Umehara \cite{mu} showed that at least one principal curvature is unbounded near a singular point.
+However, another principal curvature may be a bounded $C^\infty$-function.
+Hence it is natural to ask which properties of wave fronts determine boundedness of principal curvatures at singular points.

+In this paper, we give an explicit criterion for which a principal curvature becomes a bouded $C^\infty$-function near non-degenerate singular points of wave fronts in terms of geometric invariants (Theorem \ref{princi1}).
+(This kind of criteria for the case of cuspidal edges is given in \cite[Proposition 2.2]{t1}.)
+For a bounded principal curvature, we can define a principal vector with respect to it.
+On the other hand, the image of the set of non-degenerate singular points (singular locus) is a curve on a wave front.
+Thus we can extend the notion of a line of curvature to a singular locus by using the principal vector and give a condition for the singular locus to be a line of curvature on wave fronts (Proposition \ref{curvline}).

 As an application, we consider singularities of parallel surfaces on wave fronts.
-We studied parallel surfaces of cuspidal edges and gave criteria for swallowtails appearing on parallel surfaces of cuspidal edges in terms of geometric properties of cuspidal edges in \cite{t1}.
-However, we have not given criteria for other singularities which appear on parallel surfaces of cuspidal edges or wave fronts, in their differential geometric contexts.
-Thus we show relations between types of singularities of parallel surfaces on wave fronts and geometric properties of initial fronts (Theorem \ref{sing_para}).
-Moreover, we give geometric relations between initial cuspidal edges and cuspidal edges which appear as singularities of parallel surfaces (Propositions \ref{para_kappa}, \ref{negative} and \ref{exactcusp}).
-In addition, we consider constant principal curvature (CPC) lines near singular points of wave fronts.
+We studied parallel surfaces of cuspidal edges and gave a characterization for swallowtails appearing on parallel surfaces of cuspidal edges in terms of geometric properties of cuspidal edges in \cite{t1}.
+However, we have not characterized other singularities which appear on parallel surfaces of cuspidal edges or wave fronts, in their differential geometric contexts.
+Thus we show relations between types of singularities of parallel surfaces on wave fronts and geometric properties of initial wave fronts (Theorem \ref{sing_para}).
+To characterize singularities, the notion of ridge points for wave fronts will play important roles.
+(Ridge points for regular surfaces are introduced by Porteous \cite{p1}.)
+In addition, we consider constant principal curvature (CPC) lines near cuspidal edges.
+It is known that CPC lines correspond to the set of singular points of parallel surfaces (\cite{fh1,fh2}).
 Using parallel surfaces, we define special points (landmark in the sense of \cite{p2}) on cuspidal edge as cusps of CPC lines, which seems not to have appeared in the literature (Subsection \ref{cpc}).